-(a) Useful lives of property, plant and equipment and intangible assets a significant portion of the Co-operative's total assets.
+(a) Useful lives of property, plant and equipment and intangible assets

+Property, plant and equipment and intangible assets represent a significant portion of the Co-operative's total assets.
 Changes in the use of the asset may cause the estimated useful lives of these assets to change.
 These useful lives are reviewed annually and any adjustment to depreciation is made prospectively.